Skip to main content

 2

 • Meanwhile, thinly slice cucumber into half-moons.
 Roughly chop Asian greens.
-Slice onion into wedges. • In a medium bowl, combine ponzu sauce and brown sugar(for the pickle).
-Add cucumber and toss to coat.
+Slice onion into wedges. • Place your hand flat on top of chicken breast and slice through horizontally to make two thin steaks. • In a small bowl, combine ponzu sauce and cucumber and toss to coat.
 Set aside.

 Little cooks: Take charge by combining the sauces!